-A significant number of new electric cars are coming to the market.
+A significant number of new electric cars are coming soon to the market.
 From the brand new Tesla Cybertruck in America to the Human Horizon Hiphi 1 in China, electric vehicles are the future of transport around the world.

 We also have brand upgraded versions of electric cars like the Tesla Model S Plaid along with hypercars like Roadster and Lotus Evija.
-The list includes details of almost all the upcoming electric vehicles heading your way in 2020 and beyond.
+The list includes details of almost all the upcoming electric vehicles heading your way in 2021 and beyond.

 With new electric car news coming in every other week, it becomes difficult to keep track of it all.
 So here is a handy list that covers electric vehicles from all the major manufacturers around the world.

 From Audi Electric cars to Ford electric SUVs, you’ll find most of the upcoming electric cars on this list —